Important Facts for Smoking Among Adults

 DefinitionCurrent smoking: Percentage of adults aged 18 years and older who smoke cigarettes every day or some days.[[br]] [[br]] Quit attempt: Percentage of current smokers aged 18 years and older who reported that they stopped smoking for one day or longer in the past 12 months because they were trying to quit.

 NumeratorCurrent smoking: Number of adults aged 18 years and older who have smoked at least 100 cigarettes in their life time and who now report smoking cigarettes every day or some days.[[br]] [[br]] Quit attempt: Number of survey respondents who reported being current smokers and stopping smoking for one day or longer in the past 12 months because they were trying to quit.

 DenominatorCurrent smokers: Number of adults aged 18 years and older.[[br]] [[br]] Quit attempt: Number of survey respondents who reported being current cigarette smokers.

 Why Is This Important?Tobacco use remains the leading preventable cause of death and disease in the United States.
 In Utah, smoking claims more than 1,300 lives each year.
-It causes or worsens nearly every chronic condition and contributes to Utah's primary causes of death including heart disease, respiratory disease, and cancer.
+It causes or worsens nearly every chronic condition and contributes to the primary causes of death in Utah including heart disease, respiratory disease, and cancer.
 Smoking increases the risk for cancer of the lungs, larynx, esophagus, mouth, and bladder and contributes to cancer of the cervix, pancreas, and kidneys.
-Exposure to secondhand smoke increases the risk for heart disease and lung cancer among nonsmokers.
+Exposure to secondhand smoke increases the risk of heart disease and lung cancer among nonsmokers.

 Healthy People Objective TU-1.1:Reduce cigarette smoking by adults